mafudge/ist356/syllabus.md

 ### Additional Course Description

 This course is a tour of programming techniques for building data pipelines for analytics.
 It will not just emphasize exploratory approaches, but also techniques to build extract transform load pipelines to run code in production.
 Throughout the course we will learn how to source data from a variety of sources (files, data streams, APIs, web scraping, etc.) and ultimately transform data as to prepare it for dashboards or machine learning.
+You will also learn some simple data visualization but that is not the primary emphasis of the course.

 ### Prerequisites